Wool: History, Processing, Types and Benefits:

 Wool is unquestionably the ideal material to use when you want to stay warm.
 Wool lovers know that wool is an all-natural miracle fiber, and is well renowned for its benefits and qualities.

-1. Moisture Repellent— Wool can withstand water up to one-third its weight without feeling soaked.
-It needs to be soaked with 30% of its weight to feel moist to the touch.
+- Moisture Repellent— Wool can absorb water up to one-third its weight without feeling wet.

-1. Wrinkles Resistant— Each fiber has a natural curvature to it.
-This natural surface roughness not only gives wool fibers their extraordinary resilience and capacity to bounce back but also forms tiny air pockets.
+- Wrinkle Resistant— Each fiber has a natural crimp.
+Its natural surface roughness not only gives wool fibers an extraordinary resilience and capacity to bounce back but it also forms tiny air pockets.

-1. Breathable— One of wool's best advantages is its ability to trap the air layer next to your skin.
+- Breathable— One of wool's major advantages is its ability to trap an air layer next to your skin.
 Most people associate wool apparel with scratchy, unpleasant sweaters and stiff, uncomfortable slacks.
-However, the right kind of wool creates warm, soft clothes; thus, wool clothing should be pleasant.
+However, the right kind of wool creates warm, soft clothes that are really nice to wear.

 The Bottom Line